 Special programmes are also offered to make it easier than ever to visit the Opera: the Wednesday Concerts at 6 p.m., Happy Days (open-door days and thematic events with free admission) and a selection of performances specially designed for the whole family.

 Each year, the Lille Opera co-produces operas in collaboration with other theatres in France and abroad.
 These performances bring together regional musical groups such as the National Orchestra of Lille or the Picardie Orchestra and the two ensembles in residence at the Lille Opera: Ictus, for contemporary music, and le Concert d’Astree for the baroque repertoire.
 Each season, the Lille Opera promotes one opera and several concerts with Emmanuelle Haïm and le Concert d’Astree. (see section: Artists in residence)

-The Lille Opera is financed by the City of Lille, the Lille Metropolitan Urban Community, the Conseil Regional Nord-Pas de Calais, the Ministry of Culture (DRAC Nord-Pas de Calais).
+The Lille Opera is financed by the City of Lille, the European Metropole of Lille, the Conseil Regional Nord-Pas de Calais, the Ministry of Culture (DRAC Nord-Pas de Calais).
 Within the endowment from the City of Lille, the Opera also benefits from the support of the Casino Barriere de Lille.